Photo: Sara Remington, The Blue Chair Jam Cookbook

 Adapted from The Blue Chair Jam Cookbook by Rachel Saunders

-Place a saucer with five metal teaspoons in a flat place in your freezer for testing the jam later.
+Place a saucer with five metal teaspoons in a flat place in your freezer for testing the marmalade later.

 Remove the plastic wrap from the lemon eights and their juice and discard the lemons.
 Strain the juice well through a very fine-mesh strainer to remove any lingering solids.